Macroscopic instructions vs microscopic operations in quantum circuits

+Fig.~3 illustrates tests that apply a single gate $m$ times.
 In both cases we plot $\log|\det(\Sraw)|$ as a function of $m$, for different values of $\varphi$.
 Other parameters are as in Fig.~2.
 Fig.~3(a) shows results for the idle gate, and even for that trivial gate we observe context-dependence.
 In fact, we also observe (for the largest value of $\varphi$) CP-indivisibility \cite{Wolf2008}: the process for $m=500$ cannot be decomposed into two physical processes of length $m=300$ and one of length $200$, because the determinant cannot increase for a CP-divisible process \cite{Wolf2008}.
-This conclusion does require assuming that $\hat{E}_{{\rm in,out}}$ are not significantly context dependent.
-In Fig.~3(b) we plot the same quantity for three different repetitive sequences of the form $\mX_{\pi}^m, (\mX_{\pi}\mY_{\pi})^m$ and $(\mX_{-\pi/2}\mX_{\pi/2})^m.$ Two of them display no context-dependence but the third (blue) does.
-Our analytic understanding \cite{veitia2017} of the former two cases shows there {\em is} in fact no non-Markovianity.
-The slope of the black curve (cf.~Eq.~(\ref{detLind})) is $-2t_g(\sum_{k=1,3,\phi}\gamma_k$), and for the red one it is twice this slope because the duration of $\mZ=\mX_\pi\mY_\pi$ is 2$t_g$.\\ { }We have proposed a family of tests for context-dependence of noise in quantum information experiments.
+This conclusion does require assuming that ${E}_{{\rm in,out}}$ are not significantly context dependent~\cite{veitia2018testing}.
+In Fig.~3(b) we plot the same quantity for three different repetitive sequences of the form $\mX_{\pi}^m, (\mX_{\pi}\mY_{\pi})^m$ and $(\mX_{-\pi/2}\mX_{\pi/2})^m.$ Two of them display no context-dependence but the third (blue $\diamond$ curve) does.
+Our analytic understanding \cite{veitia2019} of the former two cases shows there {\em is} in fact no non-Markovianity.
+The slope of the black curve (cf.~Eq.~(\ref{slope})) is $\Tr(D)=-2t_g(\sum_{k=1,3,\phi}\gamma_k$), and for the red one it is twice this slope because the duration of the gate $\mZ=\mX_\pi\mY_\pi$ is 2$t_g$.\\ { }We have proposed a family of tests for context-dependence of noise in quantum information experiments, based on invariants of gate sequences.
 The main attractive features of these tests is that they are gauge invariant as well as robust against SPAM errors, while at the same time not requiring full tomographic reconstruction.
 The tests also naturally lead to a new measure of unitarity that is monotonic under composition of operations, unlike previously proposed measures.
-This approach based on invariants of gate sequences can be extended in a number of ways which will be explored in a more detailed publication~\cite{veitia2017}.\\
+The accompanying publication~\cite{veitia2018testing} examines the effect of statistical fluctuations, which were not addressed here, and suggests a set of tools to test the statistical significance of possible deviations from context-independence.
+In particular, reference~\cite{veitia2018testing} further exploits the idea of expressing our tests directly in terms of $d^{2}\times d^{2}$ probability matrices (as briefly mentioned in this work), with the purpose of comparing the performance of various tomographic schemes, e.g., those based on symmetric informationally complete (SIC) sets~\cite{appleby2014symmetric}.